-I am a speech scientist with large experience on speech
+I am a speech scientist, working as a consultant, with large experience on speech

 recognition.
 I have been a key collaborator in various aspects of the